 Office visit/ parents contacted

 ITEMS NOT PERMITTED ON SCHOOL PREMISES

-The following items are forbidden at school: sharp instruments, knives, matches, lighters, handcuffs, real or toy guns, and real or toy swords.
+The following items are forbidden at school: guns, illegal drugs, alcoholic beverages, sharp instruments, knives, matches, lighters, handcuffs, toy guns, and real or toy swords.
 Toys of any kind, electronic games, skateboards, roller blades, and roller skates are not permitted except by special permission.
 Children may not use microwaves to heat lunches.
 Because of supervision and time issues, faculty or staff is not permitted to heat lunches for students.

 All students of FHBA are required to attend chapel.
 Part-time faculty is encouraged to attend chapel when they are on campus.

 The School Board shall consist of six members nominated by the Church Nominating Committee and elected by the Church.
 Each member shall serve for three years and rotate off or be chosen to serve further terms.